lupyuen/lupyuen.github.io/src/lorawan3.md

 }
 ```

-And we loop back perpetually, waiting for the next Event.
+And we loop back perpetually, waiting for Events and handling them.

 That's how we handle LoRa and LoRaWAN Events with NimBLE Porting Layer!